Ometria/ometria.react_native_sdk/README.md

 RCT_NEW_ARCH_ENABLED=1 pod install
 ```

+> **Why is this needed?**
+>
-> ℹ️ **Why is this needed?** The Ometria SDK is written in Swift, but React Native's TurboModule specs use C++ types that Swift cannot directly implement.
-We use an Objective-C++ wrapper to bridge this gap.
-The `patch_ometria_turbomodule` function registers this wrapper with React Native's module discovery system.
-This is a temporary workaround - we are working on a solution that won't require manual Podfile changes.
+> The Ometria SDK is written in Swift, but React Native's TurboModule specs use C++ types that Swift cannot directly implement.
+We use an Objective-C++ wrapper (`OmetriaReactNativeSdkTurboModule`) to bridge this gap.
+>
+> React Native's codegen generates a file called `RCTModuleProviders.mm` that maps module names to their implementation classes.
+However, codegen doesn't know about our custom wrapper class - it only generates an empty mapping.
+>
+> The `patch_ometria_turbomodule` function adds a build phase to the `ReactCodegen` target that patches `RCTModuleProviders.mm` to include our module mapping.
+This happens during each build, after codegen generates the file but before it's compiled.
+>
+> **This is a temporary workaround** - we are actively working on a solution that won't require manual Podfile changes.

 #### Android Setup